02.11.26

 It’s pretty easy to bring your existing phone number along when you switch cell phone plans, but sometimes getting a new phone number is better.
 Maybe you’re adding a second line for a dedicated use like business, or perhaps your existing number gets too many misdials or calls for a previous owner.

-Let this guide walk you through how to change your phone number — whether you’re staying with your current provider, switching to something new or simply layering on a second number.
+Let this guide walk you through how to change your phone number — whether you’re staying with your current provider, switching to something new or simply layering on a second number with a free calling app.

 Changing your number means surrendering your old one, and carriers warn you can’t get it back if you change your mind.
 So, before you take that step, get your digital house in order:

-If all that prep sounds too daunting, you could simply add a second number while retaining the first one.
+If all that prep sounds too daunting, you could simply get a second number while retaining the first one.
 Two easy ways to do this:

 If you want a new phone number and intend to get rid of the old one, you have two choices: switch providers and get a new number when you select a new phone plan, or stick with your current carrier and switch to a new number with it.